HewlettPackard/zhpe-support/README.md

 ## Test libfabric RDMA APIs:  ringpong
 ringpong is very similar to xingpong, except that it uses the libfabric APIs instead of the libzhpeq APIs to do the data transfers.
-Replace the command in above example with "ringpong" and use "-r -p zhpe" to exercise the libfabric zhpe provider.
+Replace the command in above example with "ringpong" and for the client use "-r -p zhpe" to exercise the libfabric zhpe provider.

 ## Running OpenMPI over zhpe-libfabric (Using the right options.)